Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have rapidly transformed various fields within artificial intelligence, particularly natural language processing (NLP) and decision-making systems~\citep{Wu2023AutoGenEN,li2023camel}.
-Despite the remarkable success of LLMs, the need for effective evaluation methods becomes paramount~\citep{Liu2023GEvalNE,desmond2024evalullm,siska2024examining,boyeau2024autoeval,chatzi2024prediction}.
-Preference evaluation, as one of the most important assessment methods, plays an indispensable role in evaluating and optimizing model performance~\citep{rafailov2024direct, yuan2024self, dubois2024alpacafarm}.
-Existing works usually leverage a powerful LLM (e.g., GPT4~\citep{achiam2023gpt}) as the judge for comparing LLMs’ output pairwisely~\citep{alpaca_eval,chen2023alpagasus,wang2022self}.
+Large Language Models (LLMs) have rapidly advanced various areas of artificial intelligence, particularly natural language processing and decision-making~\citep{Wu2023AutoGenEN,li2023camel}.
+As LLMs become increasingly capable, effective evaluation becomes critical~\citep{siska2024examining,boyeau2024autoeval,chatzi2024prediction}.
+Among evaluation methods, preference evaluation plays a critical role in both evaluating and aligning LLMs~\citep{rafailov2024direct, yuan2024self, dubois2024alpacafarm}.
+A common practice is to rely on a strong LLM (e.g., GPT-4~\citep{achiam2023gpt}) as the judge to conduct pairwise comparisons~\citep{alpaca_eval,chen2023alpagasus}.